abhishekpatel91/Event-Scheduler/readme.md

 Steps to run the application:
   - Install node, ruby, compass.
-  - Go to the root folder (Event-Scheduler), run 'npm install' in the command prompt.
+  - Go to the root folder (Event-Scheduler), run 'npm install -g gulp-cli' & 'npm install' in the command prompt.
   - Go to app folder and run 'bower install'
   - That's it.
 Now you can run the app by going to the root folder and run command 'gulp'.